microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-06.md

 ## Description

 - Create a Build definition with Azure Pipelines to build your Docker images and push it to your Azure Container Registry (ACR).
 Furthermore, enable the `Continuous Integration` feature for this Build definition.
-- Create a Release definition with Azure Pipelines to run your images on your Azure Web App Service for Containers previously provisionned.
+- Create a Release definition with Azure Pipelines to run your images on your Azure Web App Service for Containers previously provisioned.
 Furthermore, enable the `Continuous Devivery` feature for the Release definition.
 - Update one file on your `master` branch and commit this change, it should trigger automatically the Build and the Release definitions to deploy the new version of your app.
 - Once deployed, test the app as an end-user, and play a game once deployed there.